sagemath/sagewiki_to_gh-2022-10-10/cando.md

  * Matrix and vector arithmetic, QR decomposition, system solving.

 == p-adic Numbers ==
+ * Extensive support for arithmetic with a range of different models of p-adic arithmetic.

 == Plotting ==
  * SAGE provides 2d plotting functionality similar to Mathematica's.